bakaibalazs/LDAPGroupSynch/README.md

 # LDAPGroupSynch
-This SonarQube plugin synchronizes the LDAP Groups to the SonarQube database
+This plugin synchronizes the LDAP Groups to the SonarQube database